 If you come back after 30 minutes of inactivity, you will have to un-pause your cloud environment, which can take up to 2 minutes.

-When a cloud environment is autopaused, you will not lose any output that had been already explicitly written to a file, since the cloud environment (aka "boot disk") is not deleted.
+You will not lose any output that had been already explicitly written to a file, since the cloud environment (aka "boot disk") is not deleted.
 And of course, you will not lose any output you copied to an external Google bucket.
+However, notebook output generated while the browser is inactive will not show up in the notebook cells.

 - Because the notebook is not connected to the browser, any outputs written to cells will not be visible in notebook user interface.
 However, any output written to external files can be accessed directly.